 - Lied or hid data to get approval to sell the product

 Your product liability attorney must prove that the manufacturer’s negligence had a direct connection to the harm you suffered.

 When faced with a claim for monetary damages, many product manufacturers try to blame the user for their injuries.
 They might claim that you did not follow the instructions or present another excuse.
 They do this because 42 Pennsylvania Statutes §7102 allows a manufacturer to reduce the amount of money they owe if you are partially at fault.

-A Hershey defective product attorney at Ostroff Injury Law will not let the manufacturer get away with this tactic.
+A Hershey defective product attorney at Ostroff Godshall Injury and Accident Lawyers will not let the manufacturer get away with this tactic.
 We will present evidence showing the manufacturer is to blame and ensure you get a reasonable payout.